List of original (pre-war) Martin D-45s: Miscellaneous

 George Gruhn, the well known Nashville instrument dealer talks in this 2010 interview with "Guitar International" magazine about his one time considerable collection of vintage style 45 Martin instruments including 6 pre-war D-45s.
 This collection was sold in 1976 to finance the purchase of his house and the building in which his business was located.
-The "best sounding" (1942) D-45 was sold to Kentucky musician and repairman Harry Sparks for $7,500 and can be seen in this video interview of Vince Gill, who also owned the instrument for a while and has it on loan as at 2016 (serial number not known).
+The "best sounding" (1942) D-45, no 80744 was sold to Kentucky musician and repairman Harry Sparks for $7,500, and has since been sighted in the hands of Vince Gill (see above section for that serial no.).